 Axle Nut 98 N-m (10 kg-m, 72 ft-lb)

+Torque Link 34 N-m

+Nut (3.5 kg-m, 25 ft-lb)

-- Rotate the wheel, measure the chain slack again at the tightest position, and readjust if necessary. - Insert a safety clip through the axle.
+- Rotate the wheel, measure the chain slack again at the tightest position, and readjust if necessary. - Insert a safety clip through the axle. - Tighten the rear torque link nut to the specified torque.

-If the axle nut is not securely tightened or safety clip is not installed, an unsafe riding condition may result.
+If the axle or torque link nut is not securely tightened or safety clip is not installed, an unsafe riding condition may result.